 If you’re awake, a natural response to alleviate pressure on your eardrums during takeoff and landing is to “pop” them, to maintain a pressure equilibrium.
 If you’re sleeping on a plane, you can’t actively work to relax those muscles and release the tension, so you can become susceptible to dizziness, ear infections, eardrum damage, hearing loss and nose bleeds.
 Wondering about some other health issues flying could cause?
 Take a look at the dirtiest places in an airport.

 “A quick change in altitude affects the air pressure in the ear,” says Angel Chalmers, a British pharmacist, via Express.
 “This leads to a vacuum in the Eustachian tubes which makes the ears feel blocked and sound dull.”

 Keep those Eustachian tubes clear and keep those eyes open for at least another few minutes.
 Crack open that book you just bought in the terminal.
-After all, there are some major perks to buying your reading material at the airport.
+Besides, you’ll probably want to be awake for the 9 most beautiful airport landings in the world.

 Source: Travel + Leisure